-According to myth, a young George Washington confessed to cutting down a cherry tree by proclaiming, "I cannot tell a lie."
-The story is testament to how much respect Americans have for their cherished first president and honesty in general.
-Unfortunately, in the annals of history it seems there are 10 dishonest scoundrels for every honorable hero like Washington.
+According to legend, a young George Washington confessed to cutting down a cherry tree by proclaiming to his father, "I cannot tell a lie."
+His father embraced him for telling the truth and declared that honesty was more valuable than a thousand trees.
+The story is testament to how much respect Americans have for their cherished first president and honesty in general, even though, ironically, the story is not true.
+(It was invented by one Washington's first biographers after Washington's death.)
+Still by most accounts, it appears that Washington was a man of high moral character.
+Unfortunately, in the annals of history, it seems there are 10 dishonest scoundrels for every honorable hero like Washington.

 Without further ado, let's delve into one of the oldest and most successful lies on record.